Here are the most popular New Year’s Resolutions in 2023 - NewsBreak

 2. Eat healthier – 50%

 Exercise alone can only do so much.
-Coming in at number 2, survey respondents are hoping to eat more homecooked meals.The anti-dementia diet: What foods to eat and which to avoid
+Coming in at number 2, survey respondents are hoping to eat more homecooked meals.Oregonians can expect a small deduction in their next paycheck.
+Here’s why.

 3. Lose weight – 40%